edvinpontuslarsson/MessageBoard/README.md

 You can test the rest of the message board application with for example postman.
 See the table below for instructions on how you can test the application with postman:

 #### Test case 1 - Register a test user
-Send a post request to the register page (e.g. http://youedvin.com/?register) with the following 4 keys and values in the Body form-data (but you can replace the `examples`):
+Send a post request to the register page (e.g. http://youedvin.com/?register) with the following 4 keys and values in the Body form-data (but you can replace the `examples`): <br>
-_Key1_: RegisterView::UserName _Value1_: `myExampleUsr1`
+_Key1_: RegisterView::UserName _Value1_: `myExampleUsr1` <br>
-_Key2_: RegisterView::Password _Value2_: `myExamplePass`
+_Key2_: RegisterView::Password _Value2_: `myExamplePass` <br>
-_Key3_: RegisterView::PasswordRepeat _Value3_: `myExamplePass`
+_Key3_: RegisterView::PasswordRepeat _Value3_: `myExamplePass` <br>
-_Key4_: DoRegistration _Value4_: Register
+_Key4_: DoRegistration _Value4_: Register <br>

 #### Expected Result test case 1
 Response with the login form with the message "Registered new user" and the username prefilled in the form

 #### Test case 2 - Log in as that test user
-Send a post request to the start page (e.g. http://youedvin.com/) with the following 3 keys and values in the Body form-data:
+Send a post request to the start page (e.g. http://youedvin.com/) with the following 3 keys and values in the Body form-data: <br>
-_Key1_: LoginView::UserName _Value1_: `myExampleUsr1`
+_Key1_: LoginView::UserName _Value1_: `myExampleUsr1` <br>
-_Key2_: LoginView::Password _Value2_: `myExamplePass`
+_Key2_: LoginView::Password _Value2_: `myExamplePass` <br>
-_Key3_: LoginView::Login _Value3_: login
+_Key3_: LoginView::Login _Value3_: login <br>

 #### Expected Result test case 2
 You should now be logged in with a session

 #### Test case 3 - Post message as that test user
 Make a new request.
 Copy the value of the php session from the Cookies from the previous post request, in the Headers of new request, put PHPSESSID as key and paste the copied value as value.
 (For now, but I'm sure there are ways of automating this process).
-Put the following 2 keys and values in the Body form-data:
+Put the following 2 keys and values in the Body form-data: <br>
-_Key1_: blog-input _Value1_: `Hello World!`
+_Key1_: blog-input _Value1_: `Hello World!` <br>
-_Key2_: blog-post _Value2_: Submit
+_Key2_: blog-post _Value2_: Submit <br>

 #### Expected Result test case 3
 You should see the posted message at the top of the messages in the response body

 #### Test case 4 - Edit message
 Make a new request.
 Put the session key and value of new post request like we did with the previous request.
 Copy the link to edit the message from the response body html in the previous request (this could be automated with JavaScript but we will do it manually for now).
 Write the start page url followed by pasting the copied link in the field for the request URL in postman (e.g. `http://youedvin.com/?edit_blog=4`) but replace the 4 with the correct number.
-Put the following 3 keys and values in the Body form-data:
+Put the following 3 keys and values in the Body form-data: <br>
-_Key1_: blog-input _Value1_: `Hello Mars!`
+_Key1_: blog-input _Value1_: `Hello Mars!`<br>
-_Key2_: edit-blog-ID _Value2_: `4` // but probably not 4, the correct number in your case
+_Key2_: edit-blog-ID _Value2_: `4` // but probably not 4, the correct number in your case<br>
-_Key3_: blog-edit-post _Value3_: Update
+_Key3_: blog-edit-post _Value3_: Update<br>

 #### Expected Result test case 4
 The message should now have been edited (see the response Body html)

 #### Test case 5 - Delete message

 Make a new request and do like previously with the session.
 Write the start page url followed by pasting the copied link in the field for the request URL in postman (e.g. `http://youedvin.com/?delete_blog=4`) but replace the 4 with the correct number.
-Put the following 2 keys and values in the Body form-data:
+Put the following 2 keys and values in the Body form-data:<br>
-_Key1_: delete-blog-ID _Value1_: `4` // but probably not 4, the correct number in your case
+_Key1_: delete-blog-ID _Value1_: `4` // but probably not 4, the correct number in your case<br>
-_Key2_: blog-delete-post _Value2_: Yes delete it
+_Key2_: blog-delete-post _Value2_: Yes delete it<br>

 #### Expected Result test case 5
 The message should now have been deleted (see the response Body html)